-- i. formulate a clear and focused research question and justify its relevance - ii. formulate and follow an action plan to investigate a research question - iii. use research methods to collect and record relevant information - iv. evaluate the process and results of the investigation
+- i. formulate a clear and focused research question and justify its relevance - ii. formulate and follow an action plan to investigate a research question - iii. use research methods to collect and record appropriate, varied and relevant information - iv. evaluate the process and results of the investigation